alifsatyawan/alifsatyawan/README.md

 Computer Science @ UC Berkeley
 -----------------

 Hello!
 I’m Alif, a junior at UC Berkeley majoring in Computer Science.
-I'm passionate about using software to drive business transformation and social impact.
+I'm passionate about using software to drive social impact.
 I'm currently enhancing my skills through coursework and extracurricular projects, aiming to solve complex problems and create meaningful change.

 * 🌍  I'm based in California
 * 🖥️  See my portfolio at [My website](http://alifsatyawan.com)